pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 5. You can choose between getting set up locally first (recommended), or instead directly making edits on the GitHub web UI (also not a problem).
 6. Every newcomer is equal in our eyes, and it's the most egalitarian way to get started, regardless of experience.

 Remote contributors outside of sprints, and prior contributors who are joining us at the sprints need not adhere to this rule, as a good prior assumption is that you are a motivated user of the library already.
 If you have made a prior PR to the library, we would like to encourage you to mentor newcomers in lieu of coding contributions.

 Documentation can come in many forms.
 For example, you might want to contribute:

-- fixes for a typographical, grammatical, or spelling error.
+- Fixes for a typographical, grammatical, or spelling error.
-- changes for a docstring that was unclear.
+- Changes for a docstring that was unclear.
-- clarifications for installation/setup instructions that are unclear.
+- Clarifications for installation/setup instructions that are unclear.
-- rephrasing of a sentence/phrase/word choice that didn't make sense.
+- Rephrasing of a sentence/phrase/word choice that didn't make sense.
-- new example/tutorial notebooks using the library.
+- New example/tutorial notebooks using the library.
-- reworking of existing tutorial notebooks with better code style.
+- Reworking of existing tutorial notebooks with better code style.

-In particular, contributing new tutorial notebooks, and improving the clarity of existing ones, is a great way to get familiar with the library and find pain points that you can propose as fixes or enhancements to the library.
+In particular, contributing new tutorial notebooks and improving the clarity of existing ones are a great ways to get familiar with the library and find pain points that you can propose as fixes or enhancements to the library.

 Report Bugs